FREE SHIPPING FOR ORDERS OVER $150

 Polysaccharides and Beta-Glucans

 Polysaccharides, including beta-glucans, are complex carbohydrates found in the cell walls of mushrooms.
-These compounds have immune-modulating properties, meaning they can enhance the immune system's ability to detect and eliminate toxins.
-Additionally, beta-glucans have been shown to support liver health by promoting liver cell regeneration and reducing inflammation.
+These compounds have immune-modulating properties, meaning they may enhance the immune system's ability to detect and eliminate toxins.
+Additionally, beta-glucans have shown potential to support liver health by promoting liver cell regeneration and reducing inflammation in preclinical studies.

 Triterpenes

 Triterpenes are a class of chemical compounds found in various mushrooms.
-They have been shown to possess anti-inflammatory, antiviral, and hepatoprotective properties.
-Triterpenes can help protect liver cells from damage, reduce inflammation, and improve liver function.
+They have demonstrated anti-inflammatory, antiviral, and hepatoprotective properties in laboratory studies.
+Triterpenes may help protect liver cells from damage, reduce inflammation, and support liver function.

 Reishi (Ganoderma lucidum)

 Reishi, also known as the "Mushroom of Immortality," has been used in traditional Chinese medicine for centuries.
-It is rich in triterpenes, polysaccharides, and antioxidants, making it a powerful ally for liver health.
-Reishi has been shown to reduce liver inflammation, protect liver cells from damage, and enhance overall liver function.
+It is rich in triterpenes, polysaccharides, and antioxidants.
+Preclinical research suggests Reishi may help reduce liver inflammation, protect liver cells from damage, and support overall liver function, though human clinical trials are still limited.

 Chaga (Inonotus obliquus)

-Chaga is a medicinal mushroom that grows on birch trees in cold climates.
-It is known for its high antioxidant content, which can help neutralize free radicals and reduce oxidative stress.
-Chaga also contains betulinic acid, a compound that has been shown to support liver health and promote detoxification.
+Chaga is a white-rot fungus that grows on birch trees in cold climates.
+It is known for its high antioxidant content, which may help neutralize free radicals and reduce oxidative stress.
+Chaga also contains betulinic acid, a compound that has been studied for potential liver health benefits, though more research is needed to confirm these effects.

 Turkey Tail (Trametes versicolor)

-Turkey Tail is a common mushroom that has been used in traditional medicine for its immune-boosting properties.
-It contains polysaccharopeptides, which have been shown to enhance immune function and support liver health.
-Turkey Tail can help the liver detoxify and protect against damage from toxins.
+Turkey Tail is a common mushroom that has been used in traditional medicine for its immune-supporting properties.
+It contains polysaccharopeptides (PSK and PSP), which have been shown to enhance immune function in clinical studies and may support liver health, though specific liver benefits require further investigation.

 Shiitake (Lentinula edodes)

 Shiitake mushrooms are not only a delicious culinary ingredient but also a potent medicinal mushroom.
-They contain lentinan, a polysaccharide that has been shown to enhance immune function and support liver health.
-Shiitake mushrooms can help protect liver cells from damage and promote detoxification.
+They contain lentinan, a polysaccharide primarily studied for its immune-enhancing effects and as an adjunct therapy in gastric cancer treatment in Japan.
+Shiitake mushrooms may also help support liver health, though dedicated liver studies are limited.

 Maitake (Grifola frondosa)

-Maitake, also known as the "Hen of the Woods," is a mushroom with powerful health benefits.
-It contains beta-glucans and polysaccharides that can enhance immune function and support liver health.
-Maitake has been shown to protect liver cells from damage and promote detoxification.
+Maitake, also known as the "Hen of the Woods," is a mushroom with promising health benefits.
+It contains beta-glucans and polysaccharides that may enhance immune function.
+Preclinical studies suggest Maitake may help protect liver cells from damage, though human studies are needed to confirm these findings.

 How to Incorporate Mushrooms into a Detox Diet